-$\frac{^{2}\text{Pre-Entry Visits}}{^{2}\text{Visits}}$: You will come to the clinic for about three Pre-Entry visit evaluations.
+2Pre-Entry Visits: You will come to the clinic for about three Pre-Entry visit evaluations.
 The first Pre-Entry evaluations will be done 35 to 30 days before the Entry visit.
 The second Pre-Entry evaluations will be done between 21 days to 7 days before the Entry visit.
 The third Pre-Entry evaluations will be done at any point in time between 7 days before the Entry visit and up to the same day as the Entry visit.

 3Entry Visit: If you are eligible to join the study, you will be admitted to the clinic in the morning.
-First, you will have a special procedure called leukapheresis which may take about 3 hours.
-This procedure will be scheduled on the day of your study drug infusion or up to 7 days before your study drug infusion.
-After you have a leukapheresis, you will receive the study drug infusion through a vein (an IV) which should take about 4 hours.
-Then, over the next 24 hours, you will have blood drawn about 6 times followed by another leukapheresis.
+First, you will have blood collected for study specific tests.
+This blood collection will be scheduled on the day of your study drug infusion or up to 7 days before your study drug infusion.
+After you have the blood collection, you will receive the study drug through a vein (an IV); this should take about 4 hours.
+Then, over the next 24 hours, you will have a small amount of blood collected about 4 times followed by another blood collection for study specific tests.
 You may be asked to stay overnight at a clinic in the hospital or another facility close by.
-After this visit, you will be asked to return to the clinic the next morning for an additional blood draw 48 hours after your infusion.
+After this visit, you will return to the clinic the next morning for an additional blood collection 48 hours after you received the study drug.